 Symptoms of Ebstein's anomaly include some or all of the following:

-In severe cases, the newborn will exhibit cyanosis (blue tint to the skin) and will have difficulty breathing.
-Those children must be admitted to a Cardiac Intensive Care Unit for evaluation.
+The newborn with Ebstein’s anomaly may exhibit cyanosis (blue tint to the skin) and may have difficulty breathing after birth.
+Those children must be admitted to a cardiac intensive care unit for evaluation.
 Newborns transported to CHOP will be admitted to the Tabas Cardiac Intensive Care Unit, one of the largest dedicated CICUs in the world.

-In many cases of Ebstein’s anomaly, symptoms are not severe.
-A pediatrician might notice a heart murmur when the child is older and refer him to a pediatric cardiologist.
+Ebstein’s anomaly can present in a wide spectrum of ways.
+In many cases, symptoms are not severe.
+In mild cases, a pediatrician might notice a heart murmur when the child is older and refer him to a pediatric cardiologist.
 Sometimes Ebstein’s anomaly is not diagnosed until adulthood.

 Diagnosis of Ebstein's anomaly may require some or all of these tests:

-More rarely, cardiac catheterization will be required.
-A thin tube is inserted into the heart through a vein and/or artery in either the leg or through the umbilicus (“belly button”).
+Occasionally, cardiac catheterization will be required to make the diagnosis or to provide additional information that may guide management.
+During catheterization, a thin tube is inserted into the heart through a vein and/or artery in the leg, or in the case of a newborn, through the umbilicus (“belly button”).

 Open heart surgery to fix the tricuspid valve is required in some cases.
 The surgeon may be able to repair the tricuspid valve so that it functions normally.
 Or, the surgeon will replace the tricuspid valve with a valve from a donated organ or from an animal.
 If the child has an atrial septal defect, the surgeon will repair it.